 Roving Staff will sell game programs outside Ohio Stadium by circulating through the parking lots, sidewalks, and tailgating areas.
 Inside Ohio Stadium, game programs will be sold at the concession stand locations throughout the stadium.
 All game programs will be sold via credit card or Apple Pay/Google Pay.

-AKRON GAMEDAY SCHEDULE
+MICHIGAN STATE GAMEDAY SCHEDULE

 Ohio Stadium gates will open two hours prior to kickoff.
 St. John Arena doors will open four hours prior to kickoff for The Ohio State University Marching Band’s Skull Session.